everydayhero/boiler-room-builder/README.md

 Why return a function like this?
 The exported function is passed into a Promise chain, which allows you to perform some async setup for your app before we try to call it to render any html.

-**Client.js**
+#### Client.js

 You can put pretty much anything in your client file, builder wont try to require and run it.
-It is however recommended that you use [Boiler room runner](https://github.com/everydayhero/boiler-room-runner#in-your-clientjs-file).
+It is however recommended that you use [Boiler Room Runner](https://github.com/everydayhero/boiler-room-runner#in-your-clientjs-file).
 It's got what you need.

+### Boiler Room Runner's Purpose in Builder

+Though BRR is not strictly necessary in any BRB project, BRR is included to provide a default document, in case you don’t provide your own exported `renderDocument` in `server.js` .

+For example:
+[`examples/basic/source/server.js`](https://github.com/everydayhero/boiler-room-builder/blob/master/examples/basic/source/server.js) exports its own `renderDocument` , while [`examples/runner/source/server.js`](https://github.com/everydayhero/boiler-room-builder/blob/master/examples/runner/source/server.js) does not, and instead uses the default provided by BRR.

 ### Start your app